North

 Fred has kept busy.
 We

-still have some PRR and
+still have some PRR,

-NYC sets in stock.
+NYC, CB&Q and SP sets in stock.

 A number of new projects

-have been announced.
+have been announced

 These need to be